ManuelRuiz27/Monotickets-prod/docs/cicd.md

 ## Promotion checklist

-1. Ensure the CI workflow is green (TestSprite included).
+1. Ensure the CI workflow is green (lint, unit, smoke, E2E, TestSprite).
 2. Confirm Build & Push completed for the target commit.
 3. Trigger or wait for Deploy Staging.
 Monitor the logs in GitHub Actions.
 4. Validate staging health endpoints: